 Christmas, one of the most important Christian holidays of the year, is being celebrated today throughout the Middle East.
-Although Christians constitute only a small percentage of the total population of the Middle East (around 5%), non-Christians are supporting their Christian neighbors in different ways to make sure they have a safe and joyful celebration.
+Although Christians constitute only a small percentage of the total population of the Middle East (around 5 percent), non-Christians are supporting their Christian neighbors in different ways to make sure they have a safe and joyful celebration.

 The Christmas celebration itself appears to be getting a multi-faceted meaning in the West Bank.
 Despite the ongoing conflict between Israel and the Palestinians, Bethlehem, the birthplace of Jesus, has been a popular tourist destination for decades.